 At the time I wrote that New York didn’t really get a fair shakedown from me, as it represented the end of three months of freedom and a gateway back to London and work and real life.
 So when Chris and I made a plan to visit his brother, who moved to the city last year, it seemed like the perfect opportunity to see the city again and really enjoy it properly.

 I did take one trip into Midtown Manhattan to visit Mood Fabrics, the Disneyland of fashion, design, and dressmaking.
+You may remember them from such shows as Project Runway and RuPaul’s Drag Race.
 I allowed myself a blissful hour lost among their shelves lusting after end-of-roll designer suiting and gorgeous printed silks.
-In the end I came away with three lengths of fabric, each crying out to be a particular garment.
-I’ve made a few sketches, and I’m looking forward to sitting down to some good old fashioned pattern drafting.

-On the way home we meandered along the High Line, an old elevated railway through the Meatpacking district now converted into a tree-lined walkway that offers incredible views of the city.
+On the way home from the game we meandered along the High Line, an old elevated railway through the Meatpacking district now converted into a tree-lined walkway that offers incredible views of the city.
 Eventually we wound up on a rooftop bar somewhere watching the sun go down over the Hudson River, before heading home for pizza and Last Week Tonight.
-And to put the preggo to bed, that was a busy day!
+And to put the preggo to bed.

 Actually, speaking of pregnancy and travelling, this holiday brought me face to face with my new physical limitations.
 This holiday coincided with a big bump growth spurt, leaving me very achy and tired.
 Just in case I can help any fellow pregnant travellers out there, here are some of the things I found really helpful.
 While I wrote them with New York in mind, I think most of them are fairly universally applicable for use pregnant ladies!